bcarlborg/learning-riscv-assembly-on-qemu/README.md

 QEMU (possibly pronounce "queue emu" or "keh-moo") is a tool that lets us emulate a complete computer system, like a RISC-V board, right on your desktop!
 This means you can write and test assembly programs in a simulated environment without needing real hardware.
 It's ideal for exploring and debugging.

+## Dependencies
+This project depends on a few executables
+- **A riscv64 qemu build**: A build of the qemu programthat simulates RISC-V boards.
+- **the riscv64 gnu tools**: We rely on a handful of gnu tools (`as` & `ld`) to build our RISC-V programs, we need an install of that software that understands the RISC-V architecture.
+- **A riscv64 compatible gdb**: We will use gdb to debug our programs, and so we will need a build of gdb that can process RISC-V code running in qemu.
+- **socat**: A tool for easily connecting data sources like sockets, files, and pipes.
+We use it as a way to connect to the qemu monitor.

+For instructions on installing the dependencies see the [macOS setup instructions](MAC-OS-SETUP.md) or the [debian/ubuntu setup instructions](DEBIAN-UBUNTU-SETUP.md).

+If you come accross this project and know how to set this up for other platforms, please open a PR!
+Specifically would love to get instructions for Windows and Arch.

 ## Running the programs
 Once you have the dependencies below installed you can `cd` into any of the numbered sub directories in this project and use the makefile to build and run the project.
 The following make commands will work in each sub directory